Birpurush (poem)

 "Birpurush" (বীরপুরুষ, /bn/, English:The Hero) is a Bengali poem written by Rabindranath Tagore.
 The poem depicts a child fantasising that he saves his mother from dacoits.

 In the evening, when the sun is set, the child and his mother reach a barren place.
 There is not a single soul there.
 Even the cattle have returned home.
 Plodding silence reigns there.
 The mother is a bit afraid and wonders where they have arrived.
 The child reassures her and tells her that there is a small river ahead.
 The mother sees a shimmering light and asks her son about it.
 Suddenly, they hear the cry "Ha re, re re, re re" as a band of dacoits attacks their caravan.
 The mother shivers inside the palanquin; the palanquin-bearers hide in the bush.
 The son reassures his mother and confronts the dacoits courageously.
 A fight follows, in which the son emerges victorious.
 The son returns to his mother, who kisses his forehead and thanks him.

-The imagination now turns from this event as the poet wonders why some exciting thing like this does not actually happen in the mundane course of everyday life.
-The poet contemplates that it would be like an adventure story that would fascinate everybody.